 Trombone Shorty to Bring Supafunkrock to the Bluegrass

 Trombone Shorty performing "Fire & Brimstone."
+A transcript of this video can be found here.
 Video courtesy of artist.

 LEXINGTON, Ky.
 (June 13, 2014) — The University of Kentucky Singletary Center for the Arts will kick off its 2014-2015 season with an artist inspired by such a unique blend of musical genres that he dubbed it a whole new sound.
 Trombone Shorty and Orleans Avenue will perform at 7:30 p.m.
 Friday, Sept.
 12, at the Singletary Center for the Arts Concert Hall.
 Tickets for Trombone Shorty and Orleans Avenue will go on sale Monday, June 16.